Robert Inglis (engineer): Life

-He was born at Tantah House in south Peebles on 5 May 1881, the son of James C. Inglis of Slafarquhar (Stirling) and Tantah (Peebles).
+He was born at Tantah House in south Peebles on 5 May 1881, the son of James C. Inglis of Biggar Lanarkshire Scotland and Tantah (Peebles).
 He was educated locally at Bonnington Park Academy then went to Edinburgh University to study Mathematics and Engineering.

 In 1900 he joined the North British Railway as a junior design engineer.
 He quickly rose to be Resident Engineer for the Lothian area and was involved in the widening works between Edinburgh and Portobello (including a reconfiguration of the tunnels going through Calton Hill under the Royal High School.
 In 1909 he became Chief Assistant for New Works for all of the North British Railway, aged only 28.
 In 1911 he received yet another boost to his blooming career, being appointed an Engineer to the Ministry of Transport for Great Britain.

 In 1912 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Thomas Hudson Beare, Willam Archer Porter Tait, Benjamin Hall Blyth, Charles Alexander Stevenson and William Allan Carter.

 In 1919 he became Deputy Chief Engineer of Railways and in 1921 Chief Engineer of Railways.
 During this period he also acted as District engineer for the Glasgow area.
 In 1929 he went to work for London and North Eastern Railway as Assistant Engineer.
 In 1937 he became Engineer in charge of the Southern Area, succeeding fellow Scot, Charles John Brown.
 In 1943 he became Divisional General Manager of the Scottish Area for LNER – more of an administrative role.
 He left this to take on a more challenging role in India doing a special report to the Indian Government on necessary improvements needed to the largely 19th century system.
 For this work he was created a Companion of the Order of the Indian Empire (CIE).